 The prescription gives the pharmacist details about the required prescription medicine including:

-- The name of the medicine (its active ingredient name and/or brand name)
+- the name of the medicine (its active ingredient name and brand name)

-- Dosage of medicine you need to take – for example, one tablet once daily
+- the dosage of medicine you need to take – for example, one tablet once daily

 Information on the prescription medicine pharmacy label

 The pharmacist will dispense the prescription medicine using the details and instructions on the prescription form.
 The information from the prescription will be repeated on the label that the pharmacist will stick to the medicine container.